jmahler/CSCI-21-Programs-Algorithms-2/README.md

 DESIGN
 ------

-The purpose of this project was to continue to learn more about the basics of object oriented design in C++ [[lab2][lab2]].
+The purpose of this project is to continue to learn more about the basics of object oriented design in C++ [[lab2][lab2]].
-But this is not very challenging.
-And if I someone is not being challenged then they are not learning anything new.
-To remedy this I spiced up my solution to the problem with some forks, signals and interrupts.
-And the result is pretty damn cool.

  [lab2]: http://foobt.net/csci21/S3513_11/labs/lab2.html

+If the game is built using only the very basics of C++ it is very limited.
+The parent must manually check (poll) to see if the children are hungry.

+But the concept of virtual children (pets) suggests a more dynamic design would result in a more realistic game.
+Children bug their parents when they are hungry and they do not wait for the parent to ask.
+This design can be accomplished by using several standard Linux system calls (fork, exec, signals, interrupts, etc).
+And this design is what is implemented in this project.

 The parent process is in charge of the children (or pets).
 It can create new children or feed hungry ones.